-What is the problem we are trying to solve?
+What Is the Problem We Are Trying to Solve?
 Focusing Growth, Connecting Communities, and Reinvigorating East County

-While the Wedges and Corridors Plan was visionary in recognizing the consequences of sprawl and the value of land preservation, subsequent land use and transportation planning decisions did not always adhere to the 1964 plan's guidance, illustrating the political economy of sprawl.
-On one hand, resistance to the kinds of dense infill and development in areas within the growth footprint identified by the 1964 plan left the urban form unrealized in many areas, with - for example - only a few Metrorail station areas developed with high density.
+While the 1964 Plan was visionary in recognizing the consequences of sprawl and the value of land preservation, subsequent land use and transportation planning decisions did not always adhere to its guidance, illustrating the political economy of sprawl.
+On one hand, resistance to the kinds of dense infill and development in areas within the growth footprint the 1964 Plan identified left the urban form unrealized in many areas, with-for example-only a few Metrorail station areas developed with high density.
 On the other hand, the desire of property owners to maximize the value of their land in some cases led to more development in outlying areas than contemplated in 1964, with a proliferation of garden apartments and townhouses in places like Aspen Hill.
 The absence of tighter limits allowed development to disperse, consuming large amounts of land and increasing the cost of roads, water, sewer, and other public infrastructure by limiting economies of scale.
 This pattern of development also limited opportunities to offer cost-effective transit service.

-Conversely, the 1964 plan envisioned corridor cities along I-270, I-95, and Route 29, yet subsequent planning decisions, including the 1993 Refinement, disregarded and ultimately removed the growth corridor along Route 29 and I-95 in the eastern portion of the county.
-The excision of the Route 29 corridor contributed to effectively directing new public and private investment away from the East County and toward the established urban ring and I-270 corridor.
-As a result, the I-270 corridor has benefited from successive cycles of investment and reinvestment, even as other corridors - including Georgia Avenue, where Metrorail's Red Line was built - were largely left behind.
+Conversely, the 1964 Plan envisioned corridor cities along I-270, I-95, and U.S. 29, yet subsequent planning decisions, including the 1993 Refinement, disregarded and ultimately removed the growth corridor along U.S. 29 and I-95 in the eastern portion of the county.
+The excision of the U.S. 29 corridor contributed to effectively directing new public and private investment away from the East county and toward the established urban ring and I-270 corridor.
+As a result, the I-270 corridor has benefited from successive cycles of investment and reinvestment, even as other corridors-including Georgia Avenue, where Metrorail's Red Line was built -were largely left behind.
 This recurring pattern aggravated the racial and economic disparities between the eastern and western parts of the county that remain today.